 What is the average cost of short-term health insurance?

 The average cost of short-term health insurance for individuals is about $115 a month.
 This number increased to about $275 if you want to get an entire family covered by the plan.
 This number can be deceiving, though, because it does not account for the high deductible that short-term policy holders must pay.
 The average deductible for individuals is $5,000 and $15,000 for families.
 The estimates above also do not account for the tax burden of not having a short-term plan.
-However, this will no longer be an issue in 2021.
+However, this is no longer be an issue since 2021.